Saint Dunstan’s Outreach Ministries

 A Christ-centered bereavement and grief support program designed to transform grief into joyful living.
 It is an eight week grief support group made up of 8-10 members.
 Meetings are 90 minute sessions.
 For more information contact one of the two facilitators: Valerie Murray: (832) 843-6352 or Mary Ann Cole: (281) 370-6387

 Holy Communion from Sunday Services and Thursday Noon Service is taken to homebound people by persons trained by the Rector and licensed by the Bishop.
-For more information contact Hugh Gillam: (281) 379-4712 LEV-02 FEBRUARY 2017
+For more information contact Hugh Gillam: (281) 379-4712 LEV-03 MARCH 2017

 Pastoral care is offered to persons in hospitals, assisted living centers, nursing homes, as well as those at home needing a pastoral visit by people trained to be sensitive and compassionate, and offering a calming, listening presence.
 For more information contact Harriette Ogan: (281) 444-8696 Don Dozier (281) 537-6388